oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 type: conversion
 ---

 In a previous [post](https://developer.okta.com/blog/2020/10/02/spring-session-mysql), concepts like _session persistence_ and _session sharing_ were explored with a simple multi-node Spring Boot application.
 In today's tutorial, you will learn a similar approach for session sharing in a JHipster microservice architecture.
-With the help of Spring Session, Redis as the session store, and HAProxy as load balancer for the gateway, the session can be shared among mulple gateway nodes, ands is preserved when a node failure happens.
+With the help of Spring Session, Redis as the session store, and HAProxy as the load balancer for the gateway, the session can be shared among multiple gateway nodes and is preserved when a node failure happens.

 **Prerequisites**:
 - [Java 11](https://adoptopenjdk.net/)